Kids Town Staff

 Ana has worked at KYCC since 2006.
 She previously worked at Immanuel Presbyterian School and has a degree in Child Development.
 Born in Sonora, Mexico, she understands children from diverse backgrounds.
 She is dedicated to helping every child develop with a healthy body and a positive attitude.
 She brings childcare experience that she gained from raising seven children of her own.
 Ana enjoys feeling that she is growing as a teacher every day.

+Anabel is currently an associate teacher, lead family advocate and admin specialist for the Kids Town.
 Anabel started working in KYCC’s academic programs in 2000 as an AmeriCorps volunteer.
 Her passion for working with children began when she was 16, when she taught one summer at a private preschool.
 She went on to earn a degree in Early Childhood Education.
 Prior to becoming a Kids Town teacher, she tutored elementary- and middle-school children, and worked as a teacher’s assistant.
-In her spare time, she enjoys spending time with her daughter, biking and hiking.
+In her spare time, she enjoys spending time with her daughter and son, biking and hiking.

-Luz has loved every minute of her 10 years caring for young children.
-Helping children learn and grow has been like a great gift.
-Not only has Luz gotten to teach children, she feels she has learned from them as well.
+Luz is a teacher’s assistant in the Maple classroom.
+She has been a member of the Kids town family for the past 12 years.
 She was born in Durango, Mexico, and came to the United States at the age of 15.
 The oldest of seven children, she was a second mother to her younger brothers and sisters.
-That is what sparked her interest in caring for children.
+This sparked her interest in caring for children.
 Luz overcame language barriers when she first moved to the United States, and is now bilingual.
-Eventually, she realized that it was her calling to work with children.
-She is married and has three children: a 22-year-old daughter, a 16-year-old daughter and a 5-year-old son.
+Luz is currently working towards her Associates degree in Child Development at East Los Angeles College.
+She believes that in today’s society our children are our future and helping them grow is a gift.

 Nely Rojo, Maple Classroom Teacher/Family Advocate